Amorano/Jovimetrix/README.md

 If you have [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed you can search for Jovimetrix and install from the manager's database.

+## FFMEPG

+The audio nodes require FFMPEG.
+You can find the [FFMPEG](https://ffmpeg.org "official FFMPEG binaries") here.

 ## MANUAL INSTALL
 To manually install, clone the repository into your ComfyUI custom_nodes directory.
 You can clone the repository with the command:
 ```